Woven Threads - Handcrafted Ceremonies. Wedding and Funeral Celebrant and Officiant serving Guelph, Toronto and area

 My background is in theatre and academia.
 I hold an undergraduate degree in theatre from the University of Guelph where I focused on building my story telling skills as an actor.
 I also hold a Masters degree in Environmental Cultural Studies from York University where I examined the stories our Western culture tells about nature.

+My Celebrant training is through the Celebrant Foundation & Institute (CF&I) based in Newark, New Jersey (the school is closing as of December 2024).
 For nine months I studied part-time the fundamentals of ceremony creation and ritual theory, specifically the creation of wedding ceremonies, commitment ceremonies, and milestone anniversary ceremonies.
 I have also studied the creation of funerals, memorials and end of life celebrations.

 Inclusivity